mysociety/alaveteli/docs/installing/manual_install.md

   e.g. `alaveteli`
 * `user`: the user that the software runs as
 * `site`: a string to identify your alaveteli instance
-* `mailto`: The email address that cron output will be sent to
+* `mailto`: The email address or local account that cron output will be sent to - setting an email address depends on your MTA having been configured for remote delivery.

 There is a rake task that will help to rewrite this file into one that is useful to you.
+This example sends cron output to the local `alaveteli` user.
 Change the variables to suit your installation.

     pushd /var/www/alaveteli
     bundle exec rake config_files:convert_crontab \